🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur.

 Now let’s get to it!

-We can think about ice water extraction in four main parts: chilling and agitating, filtering, microplaning, and drying.
+We can think about ice water extraction in four main parts: chilling and mixing, filtering, microplaning/sieving, and drying.

 The first step is to wash and inspect all your equipment to make sure everything is nice and clean with no rips in your bags and stitching.
 It's a good idea to pre wash your bags to flush out any loose fibers.
-Fill your sprayer and one wash can.
+Fill your sprayer and one wash can with a mixture of clean ice and RO water.
 How much material you have will determine how much water you need.
 The goal is to keep the cannabis material and ice in a state of suspension for 30 minutes to ensure everything is as cold as possible.

 Place your microplane in the freezer and prepare a shelf in the freezer for your hash, a towel, and your 25 micron screen for wicking (which should come with your set of hash filter bags).
 Next place the 220 micron bag inside of your wash bucket, inside of which you’ll wash the starting material.
 Put a layer of ice on the bottom of the bag, then a layer of cannabis, then another layer of ice on the top to create a cap.
 Pour a mixture of cold ice water from your other bucket slowly over the ice cap, filling the can so that the mixture is in suspension.

 Before you pull your bags, spray them to make sure the sides to make sure all the trichomes have fallen down onto the screen.
 Pull each bag slowly and shake the water.
-Spraying water overtop of the other bag which allows the trichomes that might be trapped to fall into the bag below Stretch the bags so you can carefully spray the hash to filter any particulates that are trapped.
-If air drying you want to allow all water to drain, then scoop onto the 25u screen then press all the water out.
-Put the hash into the freezer to freeze.
+Spraying water over the bag beneath it allows the trichomes that might be trapped to fall into the bag below.

 Here’s a simplified step-by-step outline of the process: